att-ar/pytorch_colab/README.md

-# SOC Estimation Using PyTorch and Pandas
+# SOC Estimation Using PyTorch and Pandas 98% accuracy on Dev set and entire dataset

 **The testing branch is the most up to date one**